wraeclast-online/wraeclast-online/README.md

 This is achieved by using JavaFX's WebView contained in an "undecorated" window.
 The example below loads this url: https://poe-trademacro.github.io/awesome.html

 ![cappp1](https://cloud.githubusercontent.com/assets/75921/19652016/c72baec2-9a41-11e6-8721-e8a3cb4b10c5.jpg)

 Hotkey `v` is used to toggle the Wraeclast-Online Browser (**WOB**).
+This hotkey is global like in AutoHotKey (AHK).
 A system tray is provided, double click to open.
 Right click for options.
 You can set a different url here.

 On the commandline, you can also set the default url to be used: